-D1.
-Use special skills to communicate with colleagues and specialists in the Management Information Systems field, adapting the message to the audience and making appropriate use of ICT when making formal presentations.
+Use special skills to communicate with colleagues and specialists in the field of management information systems adapting the message to the audience and making appropriate use of ICT when making formal presentations.

-D2.
-Operate autonomously at a professional level to demonstrate individual or joint responsibility when required to lead or participate in group projects to demonstrate leadership, collaboration, decision making, ethical, and interpersonal skills.
+Operate autonomously at a professional level to demonstrate individual responsibility, or demonstrate joint responsibility when required to lead or participate in group projects to demonstrate leadership, collaboration, decision making, ethical, and interpersonal skills.